dilworthlab/CnT_pipeline_snakemake/README.md

 **3) Metadata Sheet: Samples.tsv**

 The Samples.tsv file allows the user to organize metadata for the library.
-The minimum information that MUST be provided is:
+The minimum information that **MUST** be provided is:

-- Sample name: this should correspond to the name of the file i.e. ```{SAMPLE-NAME}_{READ}.fastq.gz```
+- **Sample name**: this should correspond to the name of the file i.e. ```{SAMPLE-NAME}_{READ}.fastq.gz```

-- Condition: The two options here are: 'IgG' or 'TargetFile'.
+- **Condition**: The two options here are: 'IgG' or 'TargetFile'.
 This is important because if IgG is specified, it will it use it as a control file when calling peaks.